FaizanKamal7/Web_based_product_feedback/README.md

    ```shell
    composer install
    ```
+4. Run migration and seeders with following command

+     ```shell
+    Php artisan migrate:fresh --seed
+    ```
-4. Copy the `.env.example` file to `.env` and configure your environment variables, such as database settings and email providers for `Comment Notifier`:
+5. Copy the `.env.example` file to `.env` and configure your environment variables, such as database settings and email providers for `Comment Notifier`:

    ```shell
     DB_DATABASE=<your_db>